 Learn the inner-workings of a professional theatre company!

-Theater Management internships are available in the areas.
+Theater administration internships are available in the areas:

 Education Interns will assist in the various training opportunities and programs that engage our patrons, community, students, teachers, and artists.
 The educational component encompasses four primary areas: 1) School and Teacher Programs, 2) Conservatory Programs, 3) Audience Enrichment, and 4) Community Outreach.